Year 9 pre-IGCSE

 The method behind the marks

-• Pre-IGCSE algebra, graphs, geometry, functions language, and structured problem solving.
+• Pre-IGCSE algebra, graphs, geometry, early functions language, and how to structure a multi-step solution.

-• How to read a question for clues before calculating.
+• How to read a question before picking up the pen.
+The first step matters.

 Why small group matters here